davosmith/moodle-realtimequiz/README.txt

 Changes:
 --------

+2013-07-30 - Fixed embedding images when first creating a question.
 2013-01-10 - Fixed HTML Editor in Moodle 2.3
 2013-01-06 - Backup and restore now available 2013-01-05 - Questions now use a standard Moodle form, so can include images, videos, etc.